Slavery during the American Civil War

 Slavery played the central role during the American Civil War.
 The primary catalyst for secession was slavery, especially Southern political leaders' resistance to attempts by Northern antislavery political forces to block the expansion of slavery into the western territories.
-Slave life went through great changes, as the South saw Union Armies take control of broad areas of land.
+Slave life went through great changes, as the Southern United States saw Union Armies take control of broad areas of land.
 During and before the war, enslaved people played an active role in their own emancipation, and thousands of enslaved people escaped from bondage during the war.

 Demographics and economics

 There have been many different ways to estimate the amount of slaveholding in the South.
 In 1860, 1.6% of US citizens owned slaves.
+However, since slaveholders were often heads of households, many more people benefited from the system even if they did not own slaves themselves.

 Most of the South's enslaved workers were enslaved by planters (often defined as those who enslaved twenty or more people), although yeomen farmers outnumbered the fewer than 50,000 planters.
 Southern agriculture was more lucrative than Northern, focusing on crops of rice, cotton, and sugar.
 Even before the war, in the rice regions of Georgia and South Carolina and in parts of the Mississippi Delta there were ten or even twenty enslaved black people for every white person.
 During the war, this disparity grew, leading to fear of insurrection and calls for militia companies to be stationed in agricultural regions to guarantee peace.

 The market for buying and selling enslaved people continued during the war, as did the market for hiring and hiring out enslaved labor.
 Although the price of enslaved workers grew, it did not keep up with inflation, causing the real price of enslaved people to decline during the Civil War.
 The prices of people held in slavery rose and fell in part with the prospects for Confederate victory.
 In 1860, the average enslaved person sold in Virginia brought $1,500, and a "prime field hand" in New Orleans brought $1,800.
 In 1863, enslaved people in Richmond sold for $4,000 or $5,000 and in Texas for $2,500 to $3,500, depending on skill sets.
 Before the start of the war, the expansion of slavery was an important political and economic goal for slaveholders.
 This continued during the war, and there was a large expansion of slavery into Texas, which had been made a state in 1845.
 However, late in the war, many slave owners recognized the increasing probability that slavery would be ended, and there is evidence that they increased their attempts to sell the people they held in slavery.